alicehsing/alicehsing/README.md

 ![Image of Banner](./topImg.png)

 Hi, I'm Alice 👋  :smiley: --- a hardworking creative self-starter who is passionate about web design and solving problems.
 I love to cook, hike and enjoy doing home remodeling projects on the side.
-Currently, I'm enrolled in a full-time full-stack web development training program with [Alchemy Code Lab](https://www.alchemycodelab.com/).
+Currently, I'm enrolled in a full-time full stack web development training program with [Alchemy Code Lab](https://www.alchemycodelab.com/).

 ## My Values